yk-liu/yk-liu.github.io/_posts/2018-08-20-N-Forms-and-Tensors-on-Manifold/2018-08-20-N-Forms-and-Tensors-on-Manifold.md

 \end{align}
 $$

 # Exterior Derivative

+## Exterior Derivative in Vector Analysis

+## Exterior Derivative of One-Forms

 Another way to see a two-form is that it's a second derivative of something.
 Take the "derivative" of a $1$-form (first derivative) should result in a $2$-form.
 This operation is called a **exterior derivative** $\d$.